 This lovely little B&B is ideal for visitors who want to stay overnight and experience the town at its best.
 Hidden off a cobbled square in the historical centre, it occupies a 19th-century house that was rescued from abandon and transformed into a sanctuary as soothing and sweet as the Portuguese honey-water after which it’s named.
-Within its high white walls are 5 light-filled rooms dressed in softly shimmering wallpapers, and delicately fragranced candles flicker throughout.
+Within its high white walls are 5 light-filled rooms dressed in softly shimmering wallpapers.
 There’s also a breakfast room-cum-lounge with cushioned nooks, plus a geranium-scented patio where you can linger over the homemade cake laid on every afternoon.
-All in all, it’s stylish, homely and, like Sintra itself, utterly bewitching.
+All in all, it’s stylish, homely and, like Sintra itself, brimming with historic charm.

 - Sintra is one of Portugal’s gems - a beguiling little place that Byron once compared to paradise.
 It’s within easy reach of some glorious beaches, too

 - A beautiful renovation of a graceful old house, which shows in every detail

 - We loved the 2 Superior Rooms, which open onto a shared balcony gazing out over the plains far below.
 You might even spot the sea sparkling on the horizon

 - Delicious breakfasts are included in the very affordable rates

 - Spoiling touches: free tea, coffee and cake, an honesty fridge with soft drinks (you can store your own tipples, too), and a bottle of red wine if you book through i-escape

 - The B&B has changed hands and we have yet to meet the new owners, but we're told little has changed